jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/IRD.md

 The robust improvement rate difference is defined as the robust phi coefficient corresponding to a certain $2 \times 2$ table that is a function of the degree of overlap between the observations each phase (Parker, Vannest, & Davis, 2011).

-This effect size does not have a stable parameter definition because its magnitude depends on the number of observations in each phase.
+This effect size does not have a stable parameter definition because its magnitude depends on the number of observations in each phase (Pustejovsky, 2018).

 #### Estimation